psteinb/hpc-in-a-day/_episodes/02-03-shared-filesystem.md

 ~~~
 {: .bash }

 She checks the contents of `/tmp`.
 Nothing as well.
-That means that whereever Lola's script runs, the output is stored under `/tmp/` but not on the node where she submitted her job from.
+That means that where ever Lola's script runs, the output is stored under `/tmp/` but not on the node where she submitted her job from.
 The problem is that this directory is local to the node where the script is run.
-There is no automated synchronisation, so the file will never appear on the machine where Lola is currently working.
+There is no automated synchronization, so the file will never appear on the machine where Lola is currently working.

 > ## tmp
 > This is the canonical Linux temporary directory where anyone (i.e. the operating system as well as any user or user application) is allowed to create, write, read and delete files and directories.
 The directory is typically cleared of any content when the node is rebooted.